1988 executions of Iranian political prisoners: Background

-The Islamic modernist People's Mujahedin of Iran (MeK) had a complicated relationship with Ayatollah Khomeini's government.
+The Islamic modernist People's Mujahedin of Iran (MeK) had a complicated relationship with Ruhollah Khomeini's government.
 Their guerilla forces, along with members of the Marxist Fedeyeen, played a key role in overthrowing the monarchy.
 However, they disagreed with Khomeini's vision about the form the Islamic political system should take.
 While Khomeini supported a system of rule by Islamic clerics, the MeK supported democracy, women's rights, and a classless society.

 After the revolution, as Khomeini's government began suppressing former allies—including liberals, leftists and moderates—the MeK became the regime's most powerful enemy and its primary target.
 In 1980, Khomeini started criticizing the MeK, calling them elteqati (eclectic), monafeqin (hypocrites), and kafer (unbelievers).
 He also accused them of being contaminated with gharbzadegi ("the Western plague").
 Beginning in February 1980, Hezbollah supporters attacked meeting spots, bookstores, and newsstands owned by the MeK and other leftists.
 Simultaneously, the government purged members of the opposition—including 20,000 teachers and nearly 8,000 military officers—for being too "Westernized".
 They also closed MeK offices, banned their newspapers, ordered their leaders' arrests, and prohibited demonstrations.

 The crisis reached a critical turning point when Khomeini attacked President Abolhassan Banisadr, an Islamic modernist, former supporter of Khomeini, and ally of the MeK.
 Banisadr was then impeached by the Islamic Consultative Assembly, causing him to flee the country and call for a "resistance to dictatorship".
 During the conflict that followed, an "unprecedented reign of terror" was unleashed upon the MeK and similar groups.
 According to historian Stephanie Cronin, within six months, "2,665 persons, 90 per cent of whom were MeK members, were executed".
 The MeK retaliated with their own attacks, killing numerous leaders of the Khomeinist Islamic Republic Party.
 A few months later, they also killed the party's new leader, Mohammad Javad Bahonar.
 Remnants of the MeK fled the country in fear of further retaliation from Iranian authorities.

 In July 1988, 7,000 militants from the National Liberation Army (NLA), the military wing of the Peoples Mojahedin Organization of Iran (MEK), launched a major military offensive with the goal of capturing key cities such as Kermanshah, with the ultimate objective of toppling the Iranian government.
 The Iraqi military armed and trained the NLA fighters and provided them with air support.
 Led by Lieutenant-General Ali Sayad Shirazi, Operation Mersad began on 26 July 1988 and lasted only a few days, whereby the Iranian Armed Forces defeated MeK forces.
 Iranian leaders have since attempted to shift attention away from the executions by highlighting the MeK's attack, claiming their response was justified against the attackers.
 However, in 2016, an audio recording posted online purported to reveal a 1988 meeting between then-Deputy-Supreme Leader Ayatollah Montazeri and officials responsible for the mass executions in Tehran.
 In the recording, Montazeri is heard saying that the Ministry of Intelligence used the MeK's attack as a pretext to carry out the mass killings, which "had been under consideration for several years".